 Day - 27

-Location: Salar de Uyuni - Depart Uyuni this morning and venture out on a three-day 4WD excursion.
-Be prepared for a busy few days ahead.
-The first stop will be at a rusty Train Cemetery, before you continue on to Salar de Uyuni - the world’s largest salt flats.
-While this may be a typical stop for many travellers, it’s also often a highlight.
-Make the most of your time on the salt flats taking lots of photos and explore Inca Wasi, which is a rocky island covered in cacti and coral-like structures.
+Location: Salar de Uyuni - Depart Uyuni this morning and venture out on a three-day 4WD excursion – be prepared for a busy few days ahead.
+The first stop will be Cementerio de Trenes (the Train Cemetery) for an eerie look at abandoned locomotives that have been engulfed by the desert.
+Then, continue on to the highlight of Bolivia, Salar de Uyuni – the world’s largest salt flats.
+This vast desert-like landscape of blinding white salt and cactus-studded islands is the remains of a dried-up prehistoric lake.
+The desolate and dehydrated eco-system hosts very little wildlife, however it is home to pink flamingos.
+Make the most of your time on the salt flats, pose for some snaps and explore Inca Wasi – an island covered in cacti and coral-like structures.

 Day - 28